vinaydhegde/testdriven-site/_posts/2017-06-04-03-part2-react-setup.markdown

 If you're new to React, review the [Quick Start](https://facebook.github.io/react/docs/hello-world.html) and the excellent [Why did we build React?](https://facebook.github.io/react/blog/2013/06/05/why-react.html) blog post.
 You may also want to step through the [Intro to React](https://github.com/mjhea0/react-intro) tutorial.
 By the end of the tutorial, you should be able to:

-1. Explain what React is and how it compares to Angular
 1. Set up a modern React environment with Babel and Webpack
 1. Create and render a React component in the browser